In this guide, we’re going to show you how to choose your web design agency, and what questions to ask your web designers.

 If they also mention concrete results (e.g. “We helped our clients increase their revenue by 20%” or “We generated 100 leads within a week”), jot that down.

-You definitely want agencies that understand websites are a part of their clients’ marketing strategies.
+You definitely want agencies that understand web design services are a part of their clients’ marketing strategies.

 They have to be results-oriented to help you achieve your goals.